krile136/freemarket_sample_53c/README.md

 - has_many :postpays
 - has_many :receivables
 - has_many :comments
-- has_many :likes, dependent: :destroy
+- has_many :item_likes, dependent: :destroy
 - has_many :receivables
 - has_many :evaluations
 - has_many :points